trayio/falafel/docs/pages/input_schema/input_types.md

 # Input types
 {: .no_toc}

+An input must have a specified type, or multiple types.
-The following input types are supported:
+The following input types are supported in the Tray properties panel.

 1. TOC
 {:toc}

 ## String

 String fields require the user the enter some value as text.
 Example input:

 ```js
 {
     name: {